Reporting Process and Material Sustainability Issues

 Impact Assessment

-2. Volume of AOT’s greenhouse gas emissions (Scope 1, 2, and 3)
+2. Total greenhouse gas emissions of AOT (Scope 1, 2, and 3)

-Classification Material Issues for External Stakeholders
+Category Material Issues for External Stakeholders

 Impact Assessment